 5. Montreal Whore

 For those of us who are streamer-junkies here in Maine, the Montreal Whore is one of the most popular "traditional styled" streamer patterns around.
 Its history is a little muddled, as I believe it was originated by Lenny Loiselle.
 But my own personal knowledge of this fly and its popularity in Maine comes from Dan Legere.
-The construction of this fly is a combination of marabou and bucktail for the wing - red, blue, and white bucktail is mixed and tied under white marabou.
-Some will fish this streamer all season, but I have found it's most effective during the fall.
+The construction of this fly is a combination of marabou and bucktail for the wing - red and blue bucktail is mixed and tied under white marabou.
+Some will fish this streamer all season, but I have found it is most effective during the fall.
 It tends to incite those aggressive/territorial strikes from brook trout and landlocked salmon.

 Photos + Words by: Josh Thelin